-Have you seen it yet?
-My husband and I put Leaving Neverland on, but because we have young children Dan found it too difficult to watch and we soon switched over.
+My husband and I were curious to watch Leaving Neverland when it aired, but because we have young children Dan found it too difficult to watch and we soon switched over.
 I’d still like to finish watching at some point because, like most people, I’m curious about the icon – did he or didn’t he betray his legions of fans and, more importantly of course, those men; those children?
 Whatever the truth, there are lessons to be learnt, specifically how to prevent sexual abuse.

 One of the difficulties I know Michael Jackson fans have is assimilating and making peace with the concept of both admiring – and in some cases hero-worshipping – the musician whilst simultaneously deploring his alleged actions.
 Perhaps there’d be less polarisation if people could be comfortable with the idea that regardless of the allegations, recognising his undisputed talent is acceptable – the two things are not mutually exclusive.

 Will We Ever Know the Truth About Michael Jackson?

 I suspect that in their wishes for the accusations to be false and their fear otherwise, many people are refusing to accept that the actions of the men involved are anything more that wicked fabrications.
 And of course they might be.
 They also might not.